Lets face it… we’ve all had our debit cards suspended for an online transaction (sometimes one we’ve made, more worryingly sometimes one we haven’t).

 What if you can’t use PayPal?

 A note on preventing your card details from being stolen: It’s highly unlikely that anyone will log your card details as you enter them and make an online payment.
 However, Key-logger viruses do exist and you need to protect yourself as much as possible.
-I run the free AVG anti-virus software constantly and scan my computer once a week with Malwarebytes.
-I suggest you do at least the same.
+We suggest running the free AVG anti-virus software constantly and scanning your computer once a week with Malwarebytes.